strongbox/strongbox-examples/hello-strongbox-nuget-visual-studio/README.md

 nuget.exe list -Source http://localhost:48080/storages/storage-nuget/nuget-releases
 ```

-The output should be like follows:
+The output should be as follows:
 ```log
 HelloNuget 1.0.2
 NoSleep 1.0.0